transloadit/jquery-sdk/README.md

 # DEPRECATED

 > <https://uppy.io> is Transloadit's current browser integration that works with any framework including jQuery.
+Please use that instead of our jQuery SDK, as this project will not receive maintenance anymore.
+Uppy also offers many features beyond what this SDK is capable of.

 # Transloadit jQuery SDK